tlh45342/flask-example1/README.md

 ## Version:

-(9/21/2021)  I think this works and usefully demonstrates a combination of Flask, Sqlite, and flask_login
+(9/21/2021)  I think this works and usefully demonstrates a combination of Flask, sqlite, and flask_login

 ## NOTES:

+#note 1:  This 'application' is simple and only uses port 80

-I have left commented print statements in place (#print) I would encourage new users of flask to evaluate some of the variables in their different states.
+#note #2: I have left commented print statements in place (#print) I would encourage new users of flask to evaluate some of the variables in their different states.
 I am  confident that there are coding tricks that I have still to learn from the innards of flask, and implementing items in python.

-Please note that SQLITE is kinda crap when it comes from quering rowcount when there are no matches.
-For now this version simply uses the try and exception method to catch this.
+Note #3: Please note that SQLITE is not robouts when quering rowcount when there are no matches.
+For now this version of the app simply uses the try and exception method to catch this.
 My experience show I can print rowcount and get -1 for a number of choices.
 This does not seem to indicates ... well anything to my surprise.

+Note #4: A sqlite3 data base is used to store the password information A generic password of username: admin, password=p@$$w0rd is part of the initial pre configuration that is part of the first run

 ## INSTALLATION

+# preequisites

+python3
+python3-pip
+python-is-python3

 ```bash
 git clone https://github.com/tlh45342/flask-example1.git